victor-qin/victor-qin.github.io/zreading.md

 **How to Live Safely in a Science Fictional Universe by Charles Yu**

 The scientific explanation of how to tell a story, while trying to figure out Asian-American identity.
+Fantastic blend of self-reflection, self-deprecating humor, and sceince fiction.

 ​